luizalober/portfolio/content/authors/admin/_index.md

 ## About Me

 I'm currently working towards my PhD at University of São Paulo (USP, Brazil), previously having obtained my bachelor's and master's degree in physics at UNICAMP.
-The focus of my research, in the area of complex systems, is on characterizing chaotic dynamics, epidemics and dynamics in economics through supervised models and network properties.
-I look forward to apply physical, statistical and data-oriented modeling to non-linear dynamics!
+The focus of my research, in the area of complex systems, is on characterizing non-linear dynamics through supervised models and network properties.
+I look forward to apply physical, statistical and data-oriented modeling to various phenomena!